WASTEWATER AND STORMWATER

 Construction impact on wetland areas adjacent to surface waters is also part of the scope of water protection regulation and permitting.
 In many instances, the need to build in or near surface streams, tributaries, flood plains, or adjacent high water table areas triggers requirements to obtain a permit from the U.S. Army Corps of Engineers as well as detailed review from the state environmental agency.
 Delay in obtaining necessary permits can materially impact project construction schedules, as can Army Corps or state agency enforcement actions.

-Representation of industrial users in response to POTW enforcement actions alleging violation of effluent limits or limits on wastewater volume;
+Representation of industrial users in response to POTW or EPA enforcement actions alleging violation of effluent limits or limits on wastewater volume;

 Appeal of renewed POTW permit imposing unreasonable effluent limits based on TMDL study and stream contaminant dispersion model.
 Worked out settlement allowing revised limits and deferred compliance schedule.

 Representation of contract operator of POTW in response to EPA compliance order requiring significant capital investment to limit combined sewer overflows (CSO) of raw sewage;

 Defense of large property owner in federal citizen suit against owner and contractors alleging property damage and violation of construction stormwater permit; Negotiation of consent decree including post- construction stormwater management plan;

 Representation of homeowners in claims against developer for non-compliant stormwater control facility;